 As you can figure out, the most important part of a baseplate compass is actually this magnetic needle you can find inside the central pivot.
 Since its red end will always show you where the Earth’s magnetic North pole is, and since the outside ring has inscribed the north, south, east, and west cardinal points, it’s obvious that you can use these indications for better orientation.

 As such, once you manage to get the red point of the magnetic needle that indicates the North in line with the arrow on the baseplate, you can get your bearings.
+If you prefer a watch, see our review of the top compass watch to suit your needs.

 Some Basic Types of Maps